 Re-evaluate the clothing you already own

 Learn how to transform your existing clothing pieces into new outfits like Greater Than Rubies, who didn’t shop for over a year.

 Save Coupons on your Phone

 Inevitably, I forget to bring my coupons with me, but I never leave home without my phone.
 There are many stores I would never shop at without a coupon because they email offers to my inbox religiously.
 Kohls is one of these businesses.
 It would be silly for me to pay full price for anything in this store given how many coupons they email and mail me on a daily basis.
 Find the stores you frequent and sign up to receive digital coupons.

 This new service is all the rage and I can understand why.
 I recently reviewed a Rocksbox jewelry subscription service and was pleasantly impressed on the quality and ease of renting expensive fashion accessories for a nominal monthly fee.
 Rocksbox sent me jewelry pieces that fit the style profile I took upon signing up.
 It’s like having a personal stylist without spending the money on one.

 One of my colleagues raves about Stitch Fix every time I compliment a new outfit or look she is sporting.
 Many subscription services allow customers to purchase the rented clothing at a discounted rate.

-When all else fails, find a career that requires an uniform
+When all else fails, find a career that requires a uniform

-Seriously, sometimes it’s easier to wear the same thing over and over like this woman did for three years at work.
-During my maternity leave, I saved a lot of money because the clothes I wore day-in-and-day-out where covered in spit up, so I basically wore the same outfit every day.
+Seriously, sometimes it’s easier to wear the same thing over and over as this woman did for three years at work.
+During my maternity leave, I saved a lot of money because the clothes I wore day-in-and-day-out where covered in spit-up, so I basically wore the same outfit every day.